AI Policy & Training

 Create a starting framework that can mature as tools, roles, and usage patterns change.

-How we deliver it
+How we deliver it.

 Policy framework design